jlagordon/quickstart-solodev-dcx/pages/deploy-solodev-dcx.md

 The following steps will allow you to deploy Solodev DCX to an existing EKS cluster by launching a new stack via AWS CloudFormation.
 Additional installation methods are available including <a href="https://github.com/techcto/charts">via Helm Charts</a> or via <a href="deploy-solodev-dcx-kcmd.md">custom kubectl commands</a>.

 ## Step 1: Subscribe on the AWS Marketplace
-Solodev is a professionally managed, enterprise-class Digital Customer Experience Platform and content management system (CMS).
-Before launching one of our products, you'll first need to subscribe to Solodev on the <a href="https://aws.amazon.com/marketplace/pp/B07XV951M6">AWS Marketplace.</a> Click the button below to get started:
+If you have not already done so, you'll first need to subscribe to Solodev on the <a href="https://aws.amazon.com/marketplace/pp/B07XV951M6">AWS Marketplace.</a> Click the button below to get started:
 <table>
 	<tr>
 		<td width="60%"><a href="https://aws.amazon.com/marketplace/pp/B07XV951M6"><img src="https://raw.githubusercontent.com/solodev/aws/master/pages/images/AWS_Marketplace_Logo.jpg" /></a></td>